 5. Я не могу без тебя жить (I can’t live without you)

 But be careful—don’t let its adorableness deceive you.
 While in English we might think this sounds like a cheesy phrase any lovebirds would say, Russians take it a bit more seriously.

-Pet Names for Your Loved One
+Pet Names for Your Loved One in Russian